Peter Kioso: Oxford United

+International career

+On 4 October 2024, Kioso received his first international call-up for the DR Congo for two Africa Cup of Nations qualifiers against Tanzania.
+He made his debut on 19 November 2024 in an Africa Cup of Nations qualifier against Ethiopia at the Stade des Martyrs.
+He started the game and was substituted at half-time, as Ethiopia won 2–1.

 Personal life

 Kioso's parents are from DR Congo.
 His brother Gedeon is also a footballer; the two played together at Dunstable Town, with Peter at right back and his brother at left back.
 His cousin Pelly-Ruddock Mpanzu is also a footballer; the two played together at Luton Town.